-Our Chief Executive Officer will provide compensation recommendations to the compensation committee for executives other than himself based on data described above and the other considerations mentioned in this Compensation Discussion and Analysis.
+Our Co-Chief Executive Officers will provide compensation recommendations to the compensation committee for executives other than themselves based on data described above and the other considerations mentioned in this Compensation Discussion and Analysis.
 The compensation committee will recommend a compensation package that is consistent with our compensation philosophy strategically positioned above the median of the peer group and competitive with other leading retail organizations.
-The compensation committee will then discuss these recommendations with our Chief Executive Officer and may with respect to certain elements of our compensation programs make a recommendation to our board of directors, which our board of directors will consider and approve, if appropriate.
+The compensation committee will then discuss these recommendations with our Co-Chief Executive Officers and may with respect to certain elements of our compensation programs make a recommendation to our board of directors, which our board of directors will consider and approve, if appropriate.

-The compensation committee will consider input from our Chief Executive Officer and our Chief Financial Officer when setting financial objectives for our incentive plans.
-We also expect that the compensation committee in determining compensation will consider input from our Chief Executive Officer (for persons other than for himself) regarding benchmarking and recommendations for base salary, annual incentive targets and other compensation awards.
-The compensation committee will likely give significant weight to the judgment of our Chief Executive Officer when assessing each of the other named executive officer's individual performance and determining appropriate compensation levels and incentive awards.
-The members of our board of directors (other than the Chief Executive Officer), or the compensation committee, meeting in executive session, will determine the compensation of the Chief Executive Officer, including his annual incentive targets.
+The compensation committee will consider input from our Co-Chief Executive Officers and our Chief Financial Officer when setting financial objectives for our incentive plans.
+We also expect that the compensation committee in determining compensation will consider input from our Co-Chief Executive Officers (for persons other than for themselves) regarding benchmarking and recommendations for base salary, annual incentive targets and other compensation awards.
+The compensation committee will likely give significant weight to the judgment of our Co-Chief Executive Officers when assessing each of the other named executive officer's individual performance and determining appropriate compensation levels and incentive awards.
+The members of our board of directors (other than the Co-Chief Executive Officers), or the compensation committee, meeting in executive session, will determine the compensation of the Co-Chief Executive Officers, including their annual incentive targets.